Resident Evil Outbreak: Plot

-The beginning of Outbreak is set a couple of days after the initial outbreak of the T-virus in Raccoon City, moments before the crisis further escalates into complete chaos.
-The game starts with the eight characters in J's Bar, who are unaware of what is happening until a lone zombie wanders into the bar and attacks one of the employees named Will.
-After that, the characters must make it through the city.
+The beginning of Outbreak is set a couple days after the initial outbreak of the T-virus in Raccoon City, moments before the crisis further escalates into complete chaos.
+The game starts with the eight characters in Jack's Bar, who are unaware of what is happening until a lone zombie wanders into the bar and attacks one of the employees named Will.
+Soon after, the characters must escape the bar and make it through the city to safety.
 The game ends in the final moments of the same incident, with the player attempting to escape Raccoon City before the U.S. government launches a missile strike to eliminate the threat posed by the G-virus.
 The player controls one of eight characters with gameplay events transpiring across various regions of Raccoon City and span over a period of several days.